department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

 title: Agent Orange Exposure On U.S. Navy Or Coast Guard Ships
 heading: Agent Orange exposure on U.S. Navy or Coast Guard ships
 display_title: Navy or Coast Guard ships in Vietnam
 description: If you served on a Navy or Coast Guard ship in or around Vietnam during the Vietnam Era, you may have been exposed to Agent Orange.
-Find out if you're eligible for VA disability pay and other benefits for illnesses related to contact with this toxic chemical.
+Find out if you're eligible for VA disability pay and other benefits for illnesses related to contact with this herbicide.
 concurrence: complete
 plainlanguage: 10-26-16 certified in compliance with the Plain Writing Act
 template: detail-page